MahabubArafat/frontend-css/README.md

 * text-center
 * text-end
 * if nothing given then text will align at left
+* mx-auto to center the whole div in x direction

 # Grid
 *inside a container or container-md